berzerk0/GitPage/index.md

 Check out the [Shoutout Page](shoutouts.md) for the (incomplete) list of mentions!

-## RIGA-38-Hydrant

-A cryptography, steganography, and OSINT CTF-Like group of challenges.
+* [RIGA-38-Hydrant](http://pasted.co/96db820a) - A cryptography, steganography, and OSINT CTF-Like group of challenges.
 25 in all.

-One day I will find a better home for these, but for now they can be found at [http://pasted.co/96db820a](http://pasted.co/96db820a)
+One day I will find a better home for these, but for now they are at pasted.co.